mtitinger/zz_doc/04_cybersecurity/SEPASSRFNT-46-cybersecurity.md

 ### Threat Model for SISGAteway

-Based on the Microsoft Model:
+Based on the Microsoft Methodology:

 #### Identification (STRIDE)